 I want friends who know that Peanut Butter (not caramel, peanut butter) Twix bars make everything a little bit better.

 I want friends who will invite me (and my loud-ass kids) over for pizza when my husband is out of town.

-I want friends who will ask how are REALLY doing? — and who will stare me down when I say “fine” because we all know things are never just “fine” and then they’ll patiently listen to my answer before telling my how they are really doing without once saying “fine.”
+I want friends who will ask how are you REALLY doing? — and who will stare me down when I say “fine” because we all know things are never just “fine” and then they’ll patiently listen to my answer before telling me how they are really doing without once saying “fine.”

 I want people who I can laugh until I cry with, and cry until I laugh with.
 People who I can talk to about the shitstorm that is raising tweens and teens.
 People who I will understand when I tell them, “I cried in my car in the driveway today” and nod because they probably cried in the bathroom or on the commute home from work.

 I want friends I can call to pick up my kids from basketball practice when I’m running late, friends who will ask me to feed their fish while they’re out of town.

 I want friends who will send me chocolates after my dog dies.
 Friends who can call me from the doctor’s office after they get bad news about a lump they found.
 Friends who I can share a plate of nachos with while we talk about absolutely nothing at all.

 I want people who are honest enough to talk me out of doing stupid shit that I’ll regret, and brave enough to ride along on the wild adventures I might regret if I don’t do.